-Residential incurred \$4.6 million of interest expense (including amortization of deferred financing costs) on borrowings under its repurchase agreements for the year ended December 31, 2013.
-The interest rate on Residential's financing under its repurchase agreements is subject to change with changes to the relevant index.
+Residential incurred \$35.6 million of interest expense for the year ended December 31, 2014 related to borrowings under its repurchase agreements (including amortization of deferred financing costs) compared to \$4.6 million for the year ended

+December 31, 2013.
+The interest rate under Residential's repurchase agreements is subject to change based on changes in the relevant index.
 Market interest rates are currently at historically low levels, and any increase in market interest rates will cause Residential's contractual interest expense to increase.
-We also expect Residential's interest expense to increase as its debt increases to fund and/or leverage its ownership of additional portfolios of sub-performing and non-performing loans and/or rental properties.
+We also expect Residential's interest expense to increase as its debt increases to fund and/or leverage its ownership of existing and additional portfolios.